Global Investment Bank 'Reaping the Rewards' after Migrating from ClearCase

 At a Glance

-An analytics group for one of the world’s leading investment banks found itself facing a dual challenge that’s common to organizations today—the desire to move to a modern version management system combined with the need to maintain its development history.
-Working closely with Perforce Software, the organisation migrated more than a decade’s worth of source code history from Rational ClearCase to Perforce, and in doing so has reduced operating costs, increased performance, gained the flexibility to support different development models without dictating working practices, and achieved the scalability it needs to meet both its current and future needs.
+An analytics group for one of the world’s leading investment banks found itself facing a dual challenge that’s common to organizations today — the desire to move to a modern version management system combined with the need to maintain its development history.
+Working closely with Perforce Software, the organization migrated more than a decade’s worth of source code history from Rational ClearCase to Helix Core, and in doing so has reduced operating costs, increased performance, gained the flexibility to support different development models without dictating working practices, and achieved the scalability it needs to meet both its current and future needs.